API Reference

 normix.utils.bessel.log_kv(v, z, backend='jax')[source]

-log K_v(z) — log modified Bessel function of the second kind.
+\(\log K_v(z)\) — log modified Bessel function of the second kind.

 Parameters:

-• v (scalar or array — order (any real; K_v = K_{-v}))
+• v (scalar or array) – Order (any real; \(K_v = K_{-v}\)).

-• z (scalar or array — argument (must be > 0))
+• z (scalar or array) – Argument (must be > 0).

-• backend ('jax' (default) or 'cpu') –
+• backend (str, optional) –

+• 'jax': pure-JAX, lax.cond regime selection, custom JVP.
 JIT-able, differentiable.
 Default for log_prob, pdf, etc.

 Return type: